The Ultimate Criminal Justice Career Guide

 Police Officer

 An associate’s or a bachelor’s degree in criminal justice or law enforcement is preferred by most private companies or public sectors.
-Several medical examinations, written and physical fitness tests, as well as training, are required for employment qualifications.
+Several medical examinations, written and physical fitness tests, and training are required for employment qualifications.

 Security Guard